44422-ism/Fbi-real-time-series/README.md

 The dataset is processed to:

-clean missing values
+* clean missing values,
-structure timestamps for time series analysis aggregate crime counts by month
+* structure timestamps for time series analysis,
+* aggregate crime counts by month
-Model Workflow
+Model Workflow,
-Data preprocessing and cleaning
+* Data preprocessing and cleaning
-Formatting data for Prophet (ds and y columns) Training the Prophet forecasting model
+Formatting data for Prophet (ds and y columns),
+* Training the Prophet forecasting model,
-Generating future predictions
+Generating future predictions,
-Visualizing trends and forecast results
+* Visualizing trends and forecast results.

 Example Output

 The model generates:

-Forecasted monthly crime counts
+Forecasted monthly crime counts,
-Trend analysis
+Trend analysis,
-Seasonality visualization
+Seasonality visualization,
-Confidence intervals for predictions
+Confidence intervals for predictions,

 These results help illustrate how crime patterns may evolve over time.

 How to Run the Project

-Open the project notebook in Google Colab
+1. Open the project notebook in Google Colab
-Install Prophet:
+2. Install Prophet:

 pip install prophet

-Run the notebook cells sequentially
+3. Run the notebook cells sequentially
-View the generated forecasts and plots
+4. View the generated forecasts and plots

 Future Improvements

-Add support for multiple crime categories
+1. Add support for multiple crime categories
-Build a real-time dashboard
+2. Build a real-time dashboard
-Integrate interactive visualizations
+3. Integrate interactive visualizations
-Expand dataset coverage for higher accuracy
+4. Expand dataset coverage for higher accuracy

 Learning Outcomes

 Through this project, I gained practical experience in:

-Time series forecasting
+* Time series forecasting
-Data preprocessing
+* Data preprocessing
-Model training and evaluation
+* Model training and evaluation
-Visualization of predictive analytics results
+* Visualization of predictive analytics results

 Author